irfanfetahovic/heart-disease-prediction/README.md

 ## Use Cases

 Healthcare organizations can integrate this model into their patient intake system to flag high-risk individuals and optimize prevention care programs.
-Insurance companies could use the nmodel to personalize health plans or risk assessment.
+Insurance companies could use the model to personalize health plans or risk assessment.